stellar/stellar-docs/README.md

 Before diving in, please read our [Stellar Contribution Guide][contrib] for details on contributing to Stellar's various repositories.
-Please take special note of the code of conduct and contributor license agreement.
+Please take special note of the [code of conduct][coc].

 Our documentation site is built using [Docusaurus][docusaurus].
 The content is written in [MDX][mdx], which adds a lot of cool possibilities.
 Even if you're unfamiliar with plain markdown, do not fear!
 You can still contribute in a helpful and meaningful way.
+Markdown is super easy to learn, and will come quite naturally after only a bit of practice.
+You can always help fix typos, spelling, and broken links, too.

 # Quick Start